 Shara Tibken was a managing editor at CNET News, overseeing a team covering tech policy, EU tech, mobile and the digital divide.
 She previously covered mobile as a senior reporter at CNET and also wrote for Dow Jones Newswires and The Wall Street Journal.
 Shara is a native Midwesterner who still prefers "pop" over "soda."

-The new commands, unveiled at Apple's developers, let users do things like request the addition of an emoji while dictating an email, or divide a screen into a numbered grid so they can replicate a screen tap or mouse click by calling out a number.
+The new commands, unveiled at Apple's WWDC 2019 confab for developers, let users do things like request the addition of an emoji while dictating an email, or divide a screen into a numbered grid so they can replicate a screen tap or mouse click by calling out a number.

 The event comes as software and services are taking on even greater importance for Apple.
 The company still sells millions of iPhones every quarter, but sales aren't soaring like they used to.
 People are holding onto their devices for longer, which makes it important to give them services that get them paying monthly.
 Apple has made augmented reality, mobile payments, streaming music and other areas key focuses over the past couple of years.

 It's the company's App Store, though, that makes up the bulk of Apple's services business.
 For that business to keep growing, Apple needs developers to continuously update their apps and create new services.
 The company last week said it has 20 million developers in its Apple developer Program, and they've made more than $120 billion from selling digital goods and services in their App Store apps.
 Apple also touted the creation of over 1.5 million jobs in the US and over 1.57 million across Europe.